billybimbob/file-share/README.md

 #### Directory Structure

 Multiple extra directories were introduced for organization sake.
-All of the folders below are specified to be run with `evaluation.py`:
+All of the folders below are specified to be run with `evaluation.py` and can also be demos for `server.py` and `client.py`:

 1. **configs**: some predefined configuration files for testing and evaluation
 2. **logs**: the output files while running either `server.py` or `client.py`